Phoebe Pember: Pember's memoir

 There are differences between the book and magazine version: Pember deletes many place names in the book; Pember used much more critical language when describing prominent figures in the magazine; the magazine version is also conspicuously devoid of a major editing effort.
 The memoir, which details her daily life through anecdotes of the war years, remains one of the best sources for understanding the experiences and ideas of upper-class Southern Jewish women before and during the Civil War.
 In the memoir, Pember recounts the hostility towards her from male doctors at Chimborazo Hospital.

 Death and legacy

 Following the Civil War, Pember maintained her elite social status, and traveled extensively through the United States and Europe.
 In her last years she lived with her niece, Fanny Phillips Hill in Pittsburgh, Pennsylvania, and died on March 4, 1913, of breast cancer at the age of 89.
 She is buried in Laurel Grove Cemetery in Savannah, Georgia.

-Pember's childhood home in Charleston was a bed and breakfast (now closed) at 26 Society Street.
+Pember's childhood home in Charleston was a bed and breakfast (now closed) located at 26 Society Street.
 The portrait used in the literature is a Sully portrait of her mother, Phoebe Yates Levy.